ADZYYYY/splunk-threat-hunting-lab/hunts/H002-wmi-event-subscription-persistence/README.md

  ![Autoruns](screenshots/WMIPersistenceH002.png)

-- From an RTR perspective, for e.g using crowdstrike you can utilize the following commands in the runscript function
+- From an RTR perspective, for e.g using crowdstrike you can utilize the following commands in the runscript function.
+These can also just be ran in powershell on the host.

 **Example review commands through RTR/PowerShell:**
 ```